 2. Train their Sales Team

-Having both sales teams train in the same methodologies and understandings of your product will streamline results, and all reps will know how to sell your product to those who benefit the most.
+Having both sales teams train in the same methodologies and understanding of your product will streamline results, and all reps will know how to sell your product to those who benefit the most.

 A cost-effective method for training another company’s sales team and your own is an E-learning portal like SOCO/ Academy.

-Another great way to maximise learning is implementing blended learning, a combination of e-learning and live training.
+Another great way to maximize learning is implementing blended learning, a combination of e-learning and live training.
 You can do this either online through webinars or in person.
-Either way, it allows for additional collaboration and customisation of training.
+Either way, it allows for additional collaboration and customization of training.

 3. Aid Tool Implementation